 - Once the oil is hot, add the onion, carrot, red chilies, red bell pepper, and the crushed garlic.

 - Cook until the onion is translucent, roughly 3-5 minutes.

 - Add the ground beef and cook until browned.

 - Add the tomato paste, diced tomatoes, cumin, paprika, marjoram, and stir to combine.

 - Bring to a simmer and cook for 30-45 minutes.

-- It’s important to remember a lot of beans such as kidney beans are legumes thus considered not paleo friendly.
+- It’s important to remember that beans such as kidney beans are legumes and are considered not paleo-friendly.
 To replace the beans, I used large diced carrots, but you can use anything you like or simply not replace them at all.